infoatgodreams/GoDreams-Repository/Volume 1/Program Design/CAP Design Framework.md

 2. Avoid reinventing the wheel during program design

-3. Identify key levers and critical factors that influence the care quality at CCIs  based on existing studies/practices in the sector
+3. Identify key levers and critical factors that influence the care quality at CCIs  based on existing studies/practices in the sector under the following categories:
+			1. Benchmarks for childcare under all domains
+			2. Baseline/Current Reality for childcare under all domains
+			3. Successful and unsuccessful interventions in institutional childcare under all domains

 **Links**
 Reading List : **[Master Reading List - Google Sheets](https://docs.google.com/spreadsheets/d/1GRiS7QFPiak-1Ob3TdobKnaHqgUBb_8B-fErHP1BXUA/edit?usp=sharing)**